 - Easy outside access to thermostat and A/C terminals and gas connection

 - Natural Gas to Liquid Propane conversion kit and 2 angle brackets for ceiling mount included

 - Minimum 8 ft clearance from floor to base of heater required; Limited 3 year warranty on parts and burners and 10 year warranty on any defects in the heat exchanger

-Some key features of the Big Maxx include spark ignition with a self-diagnostic control module, two angle brackets for ceiling mount, and easy external access to power.
-The unit doesn’t come with a thermostat but has the necessary wiring in case you decide to install one (it’s recommendable).
+Some key features of the Mr Heater Big Maxx include spark ignition with a self-diagnostic control module, two angle brackets for ceiling mount, and easy external access to power.
+The propane heater doesn’t come with a thermostat but has the necessary wiring in case you decide to install one (it’s recommendable).

 - 3-year warranty on all parts and burner

 - 10-year warranty on heat exchanger defects

 - Durable Spark electric ignition